-Dr Carolyn Taylor
+Professor Carolyn Taylor

 BM BCh (oxon) MA MRCP FRCR DPhil

-Clinical Research Fellow and Honorary Consultant Oncologist
+Professor, Clinical Research Fellow and Honorary Consultant Oncologist

 Since then she has worked as a clinical research fellow at the Clinical Trial Service Unit, doing research alongside clinical work.
 She completed her DPhil on the risk of heart disease after breast cancer radiotherapy in 2008.